ChrispusGatia/cityeye/content/collections/our_history/embarking-on-a-visionary-journey.md

     card_description: |-
       <h4>UHEAL Opens Its Doors</h4>

-      The journey of what was to become the leading specialist eye hospital in the East African region began in 2009 when Upper Hill Eye and Laser Centre (UHEAL), a state-of-the-art eye diagnostic centre equipped with an ultramodern eye theatre, opened its doors to patients at Upper Hill Medical Centre, Nairobi Kenya.
+      The journey of what was to become one of the leading specialist eye hospitals in Sub-Saharan Africa began in 2009 when Upper Hill Eye and Laser Centre (UHEAL), a state-of-the-art eye diagnostic centre equipped with an ultramodern eye theatre, opened its doors to patients at Upper Hill Medical Centre in Nairobi.
     type: new_set
     enabled: true
   -